LabShengLi/nanome/docs/Usage.md

 NANOME support **multiple runs input** as a file list if input file name is suffixed like `.filelist.txt`, example inputs are [benchmark.filelist.txt](https://github.com/TheJacksonLaboratory/nanome/blob/master/inputs/benchmark.filelist.txt) and [na12878_chr22.filelist.txt](https://github.com/TheJacksonLaboratory/nanome/blob/master/inputs/na12878_chr22.filelist.txt).
 Another option is to use wildcard matching features, i.e., `--input 'input_folders/dir_*'` (Note: the single quote character outside wildcard string is needed).

+By default, NANOME uses `--genome=hg38` for human reference genome, and users can specify other reference genome using parameter `--genome=ecoli`.
+We defined a bunch of predefined running configuration params in profile in next section.

 Please use followings for pipeline command help:
 ```angular2html
 nextflow run TheJacksonLaboratory/nanome --help
 ```

-By default, NANOME uses `--genome=hg38` for human reference genome, and users can specify other reference genome using parameter `--genome=ecoli`.
-We defined a bunch of predefined running configuration params in profile in next section.
-An example of how to use NANOME pipeline is given below.
+Examples of how to use NANOME pipeline are given below.
 ```angular2html
 # Running NANOME pipeline for human data on HPC
 nextflow run TheJacksonLaboratory/nanome\